khoitnm/language-note/README.md

 > For the first version, we are focusing on English and vocabularies.
 And in the first stage, I just focus on business logic, and just use a very basic security implementation!

 ## I. Requirement
-There are some questions we have to answer:
+There are some requirement we have to satisfy:

 - I would like to _collect_ some **Expressions** _in the global_ **Dictionary** or _in other users'_ **Dictionaries** _into my own_ **Topic**.
 - I can _practice_ on my own **Topic**.